 They won’t be getting any extra link juice as it’s widely assumed.

 Linking to low-quality content will impact your crawl budget.

 By low quality, we mean thin, duplicate, or spammy content.

-Personally, I would fix the low-quality content first before I even think of linking any of my high performing post to it.
+I would fix the low-quality content first before I even think of linking any of my high performing posts to it.

 11# Avoid Using Anchor Texts Such as “Click Here” in Your Internal Posts